Danielfoojunwei/fhe-gbdt-serving/README.md

 ## Executive Brief for CISOs

-Most AI deployments still decrypt sensitive inputs in application memory.
+Most classical ML deployments still decrypt sensitive inputs in application memory.
 That design creates a broad blast radius across logs, caches, APM tooling, support workflows, and incident response handling.
 Our platform changes the trust boundary: data is encrypted client-side, processed in encrypted form, and only decrypted by the data owner.

 ### Why this matters now